PolMrt/dsci100-group31/contract.md

 > How will we address non-performance regarding these goals, expectations, policies and procedures?

 - Reflect and make note on non-performance on group evaluations.
 - Always first speak to each other to try to solve any issues before reaching out to the TAs or the professor.

+## Signature
+1. Dhairya Chaudhri